It’s time to discover God’s Own Junkyard – the fabulous hidden gem tucked away in Walthamstow.

 Final Thoughts on Visiting God’s Own Junkyard

 God’s Own Junkyard is one of those places you simply have to see for yourself.
-It might not be so much of a hidden gem anymore, but it’s one of London’s more unusual spots and somewhere I’d recommend seeing at least once.
+It might not be so much of a hidden gem anymore, but it’s one of London’s more unusual spots and somewhere we’d recommend seeing at least once.

 Love this?
 Save and Share on Pinterest!